prepare.blog

 Then set a reminder for next month to add another container.
 And the month after that.
 In six months, you’ll have a legitimate two-week supply without ever feeling the financial pinch.

-I’ve spent over 12 years in emergency management watching the difference between prepared and unprepared families in a crisis.
-It’s not dramatic gear or expensive systems that separate them.
+It’s not dramatic gear or expensive systems that separate prepared families from unprepared ones in a crisis.
 It’s simple, consistent action — starting with water.
 You’ve got the knowledge now.
 Go fill a container.

-*This guide is based on CDC, FEMA, and EPA guidelines cross-referenced with my 12
+This guide is based on CDC, FEMA, and EPA guidelines cross-referenced with my field experience across multiple Pacific Northwest disaster responses.

 The Complete Prepper's Reference